 4.1.1: PROFESSIONAL EXPERIENCE: Athletes with professional combat sports experience must compete in either A Class or Open Class, regardless of their accumulated number of bouts.
-An Athlete with minimal low level professional experience (e.g. tourist stadium competition in Thailand) and a cumulative experience of less than 15 bouts may submit an online Request for Professional Reclassification to participate in B Class- subject to review and approval from the MTO board.
+An Athlete with minimal low level professional experience (e.g. tourist stadium competition in Thailand) and a cumulative experience of less than 15 bouts may submit an online Request for Professional Reclassification to participate in B Class- subject to review and approval.